-In the 2018-2019 fiscal year, the Indian Trails Public Library District Board of Trustees voted to join Cooperative Computer Service (CCS) for patron and materials data services.
-This cooperative allows patrons easier access other member libraries' materials, as well as allow for shared administrative duties between libraries.
-The conversion was completed in October of 2019.
-The Board of Trustees voted to move the library to "fine free" which means that the library will no longer be charging late fees for materials checked out from Indian Trails.
-The only future fees for materials will be for those lost or damaged, or late fees if an item is checked out from a consortium library that does charge fee.
-Indian Trails Public Library District continues to participate in the Reaching Across Illinois Library System (RAILS).
+Indian Trails Public Library District continues to participate in the Cooperative Computer Service (CCS) for patron and materials data.
+The Library also shares services with other libraries through Reaching Across Illinois Library System (RAILS).
 RAILS makes available to member libraries a van delivery service for library materials, and several other consortium offerings.
-The Library also takes part in the Wellness Insurance Network, a consortium of libraries for employee medical insurance, which is separate from RAILS.
+The Library takes part in the Wellness Insurance Network, a consortium of libraries for employee medical insurance, which is separate from RAILS.